A new formula for Lazard's correspondence for finite braces and pre-Lie algebras: Background information

 Recall that a set $A$ with binary operations $+$ and $* $ is a {\em left brace} if $(A, +)$ is an abelian group and the following version of distributivity combined with associativity holds:

 for all $a, b, c\in A$, moreover $(A, \circ )$ is a group, where we define $a\circ b=a+b+a* b$.

-In what follows, we will use the definition in terms of operation `$\circ $' presented in \cite{cjo} ( see \cite{rump} for the original definition): a set $A$ with binary operations of addition $+$, and multiplication $\circ $ is a brace if $(A, +)$ is an abelian group, $(A, \circ )$ is a group and for every $a,b,c\in A$
+In what follows, we will use the definition in terms of operation `$\circ $' presented in \cite{cjo} (see \cite{rump} for the original definition): a set $A$ with binary operations of addition $+$, and multiplication $\circ $ is a brace if $(A, +)$ is an abelian group, $(A, \circ )$ is a group and for every $a,b,c\in A$

-Braces have found application in several research areas, some of which we now mention.
-They form an important concept in Hopf-Galois extensions -- see \cite{DB, LC, TC, gv, kayvan, SVB} for related results.
-They have been shown to be equivalent to several concepts in group theory, such as groups with bijective 1-cocycles, regular subgroups of the holomorph, matched pairs of groups and Garside Groups \cite{Rump, DB, Catino, FC, gateva, SVB}.
-There is a connection between braces and grupoids \cite{p}.
-It is known that two-sided braces are exactly the Jacobson radical rings \cite{rump}, \cite{cjo}.
-In \cite{doikou}, applications of braces in quantum integrable systems were investigated, and in \cite{Agatka1} R-matrices constructed from braces were studied.
-Solutions of the pentagon equation related to braces have been investigated by several authors \cite{pent}.
-In \cite{TB}, Brzezi{\' n}ski showed that braces are related to trusses.
-Simple braces were investigated in \cite{DB, djc}, and cohomology of braces was investigated in \cite{LV}.
-An analogon of the Artin- Wedderburn theorem for braces was obtained in \cite{JespersLeandro}.
 Circle algebras related to braces were introduced by Catino and Rizzo in \cite{Catino}.
 We now recall Definition $2$ from \cite{Rump}, which we state for left braces, as it was originally stated for right braces.
 Notice that $\mathbb F$-braces are related to circle algebras. \begin{definition} Let $\mathbb F$ be a field.
 We say that a left brace $A$ is an $\mathbb F$-brace if its additive group is an $\mathbb F$-vector space such that $a*({\alpha }b)={\alpha }(a* b)$ for all $a,b\in A,$ $ {\alpha }\in \mathbb F$.
 Here $ a*b=a \circ b -a -b$. \end{definition}

 In \cite{rump}, Rump introduced {\em left nilpotent} and {\em right nilpotent} braces and radical chains $A^{i+1}=A*A^{i}$ and $A^{(i+1)}=A^{(i)}*A$ for a left brace $A$, where $A=A^{1}=A^{(1)}$.
 Recall that a left brace $A$ is left nilpotent if there is a number $n$ such that $A^{n}=0$, where inductively $A^{i}$ consists of sums of elements $a*b$ with $a\in A, b\in A^{i-1}$.
 A left brace $A$ is right nilpotent if there is a number $n$ such that $A^{(n)}=0$, where $A^{(i)}$ consists of sums of elements $a*b$ with $a\in A^{(i-1)}, b\in A$.
 Strongly nilpotent braces and the chain of ideals $A^{[i]}$ of a brace $A$ were defined in \cite{Engel}.
 Define $A^{[1]}=A$ and $A^{[i+1]}=\sum_{j=1}^{i}A^{[j]}*A^{[i+1-j]}$.
 A left brace $A$ is {\em strongly nilpotent} if there is a number $n$ such that $A^{[n]}=0$, where $A^{[i]}$ consists of sums of elements $a*b$ with $a\in A^{[j]}, b\in A^{[i-j]}$ for all $0<j<i$.
 Various other radicals in braces were subsequently introduced, in analogy with ring theory and group theory, see \cite{djc, ksv, kinneart, JespersLeandro}.
 In this paper we introduce left nilpotent radical for finite braces, in analogy with pre-Lie algebras.